 Who was Morrissey singing about in William It Was Really Nothing?

-Who was the classic 1984 Smiths single actually talking about?
+Who was the inspiration behind the classic 1984 Smiths single?

 The song went on to become one of The Smiths’ most underrated singles, leading off the acclaimed compilation Hatful Of Hollow later that year.